Ranked comparison

 What is the best LLM for RAG in 2026?

 Claude Sonnet 4.5 is the best LLM for RAG in 2026, delivering the lowest hallucination rate and most accurate citations when synthesizing retrieved documents.
 GPT-5.2 is the best choice for user-facing RAG where readability matters.
-LLMWise lets you test both on your actual retrieval pipeline with Compare mode.
+Here is what most teams miss: improving your retrieval (better chunking, better embeddings) often matters more than upgrading the generation model.

 Get LLM insights in your inbox